Lewis-Clark State College logo

 Key Highlights

-• Established in 1893 as Lewiston State Normal School, dedicated to training Idaho's teachers.
+• Founded in 1893 as Lewiston State Normal School, it is one of Idaho's oldest public institutions.

-• Evolved from a two-year normal school to a full four-year institution by 1963.
+• Evolved from a normal school focused on practical teacher training to a comprehensive four-year college.

 Timeline